The Bankrate promise

 What renters and condo insurance commonly covers

-With condo insurance, policyholders have “walls-in” coverage, which covers permanent fixtures within the home.
+With condo insurance, policyholders have “walls-in” coverage, which covers permanent fixtures within the home and any improvements you make to the condo.
 HO-4 and HO-6 (renters and condo) policies do not provide regular coverage for the outer structure of the dwelling.

 What isn’t covered by homeowners and renters policies

-- Flood damage: Homeowners and renters insurance commonly excludes flood damage.
-You’ll need to purchase a separate flood insurance policy, which is offered by the National Flood Insurance Program (NFIP).
+- Flood damage: Homeowners, condo and renters insurance commonly excludes flood damage.
+If you want coverage for flood damage, you will need to purchase a separate flood insurance policy, which is offered by the National Flood Insurance Program (NFIP).
+Most insurance companies can provide an NFIP policy and some may have private flood insurance options as well.

-- Earthquake damage: Standard homeowners and renters insurance commonly excludes flood damage.
-Coverage may be available by purchasing additional add-on coverage from the provider.
+- Earthquake damage: Standard homeowners and renters insurance commonly excludes damage from earthquakes.
+Coverage may be available by purchasing add-on coverage from the provider.
 Separate earthquake insurance policies are also available from many providers.

 - Lack of maintenance: If your home or apartment is damaged due to negligence, the insurance company will not cover any of the damages that occur from a lack of maintenance.

 - Sewer backup: Damage caused by sewer backup is commonly excluded from homeowners insurance and renters insurance.
-Some providers do offer this coverage in their policies for an additional fee.
+Some providers do offer this coverage in their policies as an endorsement for an additional fee.

 How to file a successful claim